Equity LifeStyle Properties (NYSE:ELS) Updates FY 2022 Earnings Guidance

-Several brokerages have weighed in on ELS.
-Royal Bank of Canada reduced their price objective on Equity LifeStyle Properties from $85.00 to $82.00 and set a sector perform rating for the company in a report on Wednesday, January 26th.
-Zacks Investment Research lowered Equity LifeStyle Properties from a buy rating to a hold rating in a report on Wednesday, March 30th.
-Finally, StockNews.com began coverage on Equity LifeStyle Properties in a report on Thursday, March 31st.
-They set a hold rating for the company.
-Five equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock has an average rating of Hold and a consensus target price of $83.75.
+ELS has been the topic of a number of recent analyst reports.
+StockNews.com initiated coverage on Equity LifeStyle Properties in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+Zacks Investment Research downgraded Equity LifeStyle Properties from a hold rating to a sell rating in a report on Wednesday, April 20th.
+Finally, Royal Bank of Canada cut their price target on Equity LifeStyle Properties from $85.00 to $82.00 and set a sector perform rating on the stock in a report on Wednesday, January 26th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat.com, Equity LifeStyle Properties currently has an average rating of Hold and an average target price of $83.75.

-The business also recently declared a quarterly dividend, which was paid on Friday, April 8th.
-Stockholders of record on Friday, March 25th were issued a $0.41 dividend.
-This is a positive change from Equity LifeStyle Properties’s previous quarterly dividend of $0.36.
-This represents a $1.64 dividend on an annualized basis and a dividend yield of 2.09%.
-The ex-dividend date was Thursday, March 24th.
-Equity LifeStyle Properties’s dividend payout ratio (DPR) is presently 114.69%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, April 8th.
+Stockholders of record on Friday, March 25th were given a dividend of $0.41 per share.
+The ex-dividend date of this dividend was Thursday, March 24th.
+This is an increase from Equity LifeStyle Properties’s previous quarterly dividend of $0.36.
+This represents a $1.64 annualized dividend and a dividend yield of 2.02%.
+Equity LifeStyle Properties’s payout ratio is presently 107.89%.

 We are a self-administered, self-managed real estate investment trust (ÂREITÂ) with headquarters in Chicago.
 As of January 25, 2021, we own or have an interest in 423 quality properties in 33 states and British Columbia consisting of 161,229 sites.